-The GASB has issued Statement No. 96, "Subscription-Based Information Technology Arrangements."
-The objective of this Statement is to better meet the information needs of financial statement users by (a) establishing uniform accounting and financial reporting requirements for SBITAs; (b) improving the comparability of financial statements among governments that have entered into SBITAs; and (c) enhancing the understandability, reliability, relevance, and consistency of information about SBITA.
-The requirements of this Statement are effective for reporting periods beginning after June 15, 2022.
+The GASB has issued Statement No. 103, "Financial Reporting Model Improvements."
+The objective of this Statement is to improve the consistency and comparability of financial reporting by amending several current statements.
+The requirements of this Statement are effective for reporting periods beginning after June 15, 2025, but early application is encouraged.
 The District plans to adopt this Statement as applicable by the effective date.